Consensys/mythx-vscode/README.md

 -   Standard analysis.
 This will take up to 30 minutes.

 -   Deep analyisis.
 This will take up to 90 minutes.

+Refer to the [plans](https://mythx.io/plans/) page to see which plan you need for each mode.

 ![analysis_mode](images/screenshots/analysis_mode.png)